Cimpress-MCP/cxflow-ecs-example/README.md

 ## Overview

-In order to deploy a fully functional Terraform cluster you need the following:
+In order to deploy a fully functional CxFlow cluster you need the following:

  1. A Route53 hosted zone in AWS
  2. An AKeyless AWS dynamic secret provider that will give Gitlab the necessary permissions for pushing images/secrets to SSM parameter store